 Where to Ride?

 It is very important to carefully choose the right place for riding a longboard.
 Doing this sport at an anywhere inappropriate place can cause sudden accidents.
-You should always select an open, smooth and parallel surface for sliding on a longboard.
-Avoid backsets, places like parking lounge.
+You should always select an open, smooth, and parallel surface for sliding on a longboard.
+Avoid backsets, places like the parking lounge.
 To prevent the issues of rotating the longboard, place it on the land to move towards the annoyance you want to traverse in.